Azure/fta-architecturalreview/articles/application-modernization.md

   > [Resiliency strategies](https://docs.microsoft.com/en-us/azure/architecture/resiliency/index#resiliency-strategies)

-## High Availability and Business Continuity / Disaster Recovery
+## High Availability, Business Continuity and Disaster Recovery

 * **Do you have Availability Requirements defined for the workload?
 How much downtime acceptable?
 (RTO)  How much data loss is acceptable?(RPO)**